 Valuation methods based on enterprise value have become the benchmark in equity valuation.
-Most of you will have analysed equity investments using valuation multiples based on enterprise value or used absolute valuation methods to derive an enterprise value.
+Most of you will have analysed equity investments using valuation multiples based on a market enterprise value or have applied absolute valuation methods to derive a target enterprise value.

 In simplistic terms enterprise value is market capitalisation plus net debt; but is that good enough?
 In many situations we think not.
 We review the key building blocks of enterprise value to assist you in deriving relevant valuation metrics.

 Enterprise value is a key metric, both in so-called absolute valuation (discounted cash flow, residual income model) and in relative valuation (multiples) that are used to derive the value of equity.1We think that enterprise value provides a better basis for both absolute and relative valuation.
 For an explanation of why you should use EV based multiples in preference to, for example, a price earnings ratio, see our article ‘Enterprise value: Our preference for valuation multiples’.
 We define enterprise value as the value of a company’s business activities to all providers of capital to the company.

 Enterprise value represents the value of the wealth creating activities of a business.
 It also equals the value of the various claims on that business.
 By claims we mean the interest of debt holders, shareholders and others who benefit from that business enterprise through a return on their investment.
 Most investors are familiar with the accounting equation where assets equal liabilities plus equity.
 Similarly, enterprise value is the market value of the company’s business, which equals the sum of the value of the various financing claims such as debt and equity.

 Total enterprise value versus operating enterprise value